SEI2-jeddah/promise-restaurant/readme.md

 - push to github and send a pull request.
 - Add a comfort score between 1-5 on how confident you feel about understanding promises.
 - Write 2-3 sentences on either a breakthrough you had while building out promises or a problem that you couldn't debug and would like additional support on.

+_____

+* Promise - JavaScript | MDN
+* Promises
+* Common Promise Mistakes
+* Promisees · Courtesy of ponyfoo.com
+* wbinnssmith/awesome-promises: A curated list of useful resources for JavaScript Promises
+* How to escape Promise Hell — Medium